riscv-software-src/riscof/docs/source/plugins.rst

    required.
 Though, one could choose to compile the RTL in this phase if required using simulators like Verilator, VCS, etc.

-An example of this function for an ISS like spike is show below:
+An example of this function for an ISS like Spike is show below:

 .. code-block:: python
    :linenos: